LightBitsLabs/los-csi/docs/src/workload_deployment/helm/snapshot_and_clones_workload_helm.md

 ### _Stage 3: Take a `Snapshot` from PVC created at stage 2_

-Create a snapshot from previously created `PVC` named `example-pvc`
+Create a snapshot from the previously created `PVC` named `example-pvc`

 ```bash
 helm install \